 TGbe editor: Please change the paragraph below as follows:

-A Trigger frame allocates resources for and solicits one or more HE TB PPDU transmissions.
-The Trigger frame also carries other information required by the responding STA to send an HE TB PPDU.
+A Trigger frame allocates resources for and solicits one or more TB PPDU transmissions.
+The Trigger frame also carries other information required by the responding STA to send a PPDU in response to the Trigger frame.(#M2)

 The format for the Trigger frame is defined in Figure 9-64a (Trigger frame format).